-People with autistic tendencies vulnerable to alcohol problemsMay 2nd, 2014 by Jim Dryden in Autism spectrum disorders /
+People with autistic tendencies vulnerable to alcohol problemsMay 2, 2014 by Jim Dryden in Medicine & Health / Autism spectrum disorders

 (Medical Xpress)—Young adults with autistic tendencies don't often engage in social or binge drinking, but if they drink, they are slightly more likely than their peers to develop alcohol problems, according to new research at Washington University School of Medicine in St. Louis.